virteal/l8/README.md

 "block" waiting for the sub items to complete.

-For simple steps, that only depends on the completion of a simple asynchronous action, walk() provides the callback to register with that action.
+For simple steps, that only depends on the completion of a simple asynchronous function, walk() provides the callback to register with that function.
 When the callback is called, flows walks from the current step to the next.

 Note: in the frequent case where the callback only needs to store the result